Jonalona/ShinyProxy-Usage-Statistics/README.md

 ## Overview

 This pipeline captures each ShinyProxy user event—login, logout, app start, and app stop—and writes it directly into InfluxDB.
-Grafana then queries InfluxDB every 10 seconds to visualize usage metrics and session durations (calculated via start/stop timestamps).
+Grafana then queries InfluxDB every 10 seconds to visualize usage metrics and session durations (calculated via start/stop timestamps) via custom InfluxQL queries.

 - **ShinyProxy** pushes usage entries to InfluxDB using the `usage-stats` block in `application.yml`.
-- **InfluxDB** stores events in the `shinyproxy_usagestats` database, `event` measurement.
+- **InfluxDB** stores events in the `shinyproxy_usagestats` database, specifically within the `event` table.
-- **Grafana** runs in Docker and connects to InfluxDB as a data source, with dashboards built manually in the UI.
+- **Grafana** runs in Docker and connects InfluxDB as a data source, with dashboards built manually in the UI.

 ## Architecture Diagram